 If you encounter small brown jumping bugs in your bathroom (or kitchen or other water-laden rooms), then you likely have a springtail bug infestation.
 Springtails are tiny acrobatic water-seekers and are actually wingless, meaning they are hopping extraordinary lengths relative to their 1/16th inch body length.

-Though springtail bugs are not particularly dangerous to humans as they don’t bite or sting, their presence in large quantities is unsightly, annoying, and can accumulate minor damage to your property.
+Though springtail bugs are not particularly dangerous to humans as they don’t bite or sting, their presence in large quantities is unsightly, and annoying, and can accumulate minor damage to your property.
 Similarly, they are not hygienic and can carry local bacteria, so getting rid of them is necessary.

 Signs of Springtail Infestation in Your Home